-Stab proof vests are most often used in countries like the UK and New Zeland where the threat of being shot is much lower than it is in the United States.
-In those countries, police, paramedics and most others that work in the emergency response area all wear stab protective vests.
+Stab-proof vests are most often used in countries like the UK and New Zealand where the threat of being shot is much lower than it is in the United States.
+In those countries, police, paramedics, and most others that work in the emergency response area all wear stab protective vests.
 In the U.S. police officers typically wear vests that offer ballistic protection instead of knife resistance since getting shot is much more likely for them.

 Kevlar is a modern ballistic material designed to have a high strength even when it’s spun into very light fibers.
 These fibers can then be tightly woven into sheets and stacked on top of one another.
 When they’re stacked this way, this relatively light armor panel can stop pistol rounds and frag from explosive devices.

 When Kevlar armor is attacked by a knife, it acts in a very similar way that other tightly woven materials do, it gets cut.
 These armor plates do provide a higher level of protection than simple cotton material but it isn’t enough to call it slash-proof and it’s still very susceptible to stabbing.

 The laws regarding bulletproof vests vary depending on the country and even the area of the country.
 In the U.S., it is mostly legal for anyone to wear bulletproof vests unless they are a convicted felon.
 In certain states, it is also illegal to wear bulletproof vests on school grounds.